MrDoe/elderlingo/README.md

 # Elderlingo

 Learn Old English (early West Saxon, c.
-900 AD) with a gamified web app: a guided lesson path, five exercise types, and a 100-phrase phrasebook spoken by a real narrator.
+900 AD) with a gamified web app: a guided lesson path, five exercise types, and a 100-phrase phrasebook spoken by an AI generated narrator.

 ## Features